 Can I get computer and Internet assistance?

 Individual technology assistance is available by appointment with one of the Library’s volunteer tech tutors.
 You can sign up for a 30 minute appointment at the Second Floor Reference Desk or by calling the Reference Desk at 626-570-3212.

 Reference staff will not be able to troubleshoot personal technology equipment or interpret website policies and procedures for you.

 Does the Library provide headphones?

 The Library does provide headphones for use with adult computers on the Second Floor; a Library card is required for borrowing.
 Computer users may also use their own headphones with Library computers or purchase headphones at the Library book store.
 All audio on public computers, personal computing devices, and cell phones must be played with headphones so as not to disturb other patrons.

 How do I save my work?

 To protect your privacy, you should not save any data to the public access computers.
 You may save files to your own storage device such as a flash/USB drive or CD.
 The Library is not responsible for any damage, loss or destruction of any data or personal device (flash drives, cameras, cell phone, etc.) connected to Library computers by users.
 Flash/USB drives are available for purchase at the Circulation Desk or in the Library book store.

 What programs are installed on the public computers?

-Patrons have access to Microsoft Office Suite 2010, which includes MS Word, MS Excel, MS Publisher, and MS PowerPoint; Adobe Acrobat Reader; Internet Explorer and Google Chrome.
+Library computers are equipped with Windows 7 operating systems.
+Computers have Microsoft Office Suite 2010 installed, which includes MS Word, MS Excel, MS Publisher, and MS PowerPoint; as well as Adobe Acrobat Reader, Internet Explorer, and Google Chrome.
 Users may not install any other programs or operating systems on public computers.